MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-03-Tutorial-3D-step3.md

 You can see we created a box of 100 by 100 by 1 units in size and applied a texture to it.

-To export from Blender to the GLTF format use the following procedure:
+To export from Blender to the glTF format use the following procedure:

 1. Select the ground box object in Blender (or in general select all the objects you want to export)